Glenfield, Western Australia

 The suburb was gazetted in 1979.

 Geography

 Glenfield is located 8 km north of Geraldton's central business district.
 It is bounded on the west by the Indian Ocean, on the south by Chapman Road and Chapman Valley Road, and on the east by North West Coastal Highway.

+Glenfield was the location of the Northampton and Upper Chapman Valley railway lines, which met at Wokarina.